Public reserves

 Plans of subdivision

-• be signed by council under seal or by delegation (signature of the General Manager or by a Power of Attorney)
+• be signed by council under seal or by delegation (signature of the General Manager or by an attorney under registered Power of Attorney)

-• if new lots are to be dedicated as or remain public reserve, designate those lots as PUBLIC RESERVE on the face of the plan
+• if new lots are to be dedicated as or remain public reserve, designate those lots as public reserve on the face of the plan and

-Note 1 The new certificate of title for the 'operational' lot will issue in the name of the council but free of a 'KP' notification.
+NOTE 1: The new folio of the Register for the 'operational' lot will issue in the name of the council but free of a 'KP' notification (THE LAND WITHIN DESCRIBED IS PUBLIC RESERVE).

-Note 2 Except when the land being subdivided already stands in the name of the council, all encumbrances including mortgages, lease, caveats etc recorded on the subdivided title will not be carried forward onto the new certificate of title for the Public Reserve.
-In all instances any affecting interests including easements will be recorded on the new title.
+NOTE 2: Except when the land being subdivided already stands in the name of the council, all encumbrances including mortgages, lease, caveats etc. recorded on the subdivided title will not be carried forward onto the new folio of the Register for the public reserve.
+In all instances any affecting interests including easements will be recorded on the new folio of the Register.

 Plans of easement

-A plan creating a new easement over a public reserve must be accompanied by a Request form 11R (PDF 131 KB) with evidence from the Council that the proposed easement is not prohibited under the provisions of ss.45-46A, 47 or 47A Local Government Act 1993.
-If the easement is to be created pursuant to s.88B Conveyancing Act 1919 the new plan must:
+A plan creating a new easement over a public reserve must be accompanied by a Request form 11R with evidence from the council that the proposed easement is not prohibited under the provisions of sections 45-46A, 47 or 47A Local Government Act 1993.
+If the easement is to be created pursuant to section 88B Conveyancing Act 1919 the new plan must:

-Note A plan defining the site of a proposed easement over a public reserve need not be accompanied by the evidence from Council.
+NOTE: A plan defining the site of a proposed easement over a public reserve need not be accompanied by the evidence from council.
 This evidence should be lodged with the subsequent dealing creating the easement.
-Also see Dealings involving Reserves drainage and public page.
+Also see Dealings involving public reserves and drainage reserves page.

 Plans creating new road or road widening

-A plan affecting public reserve that creates new road or road widening must be accompanied by a letter from the council indicating that the proposed new road complies with s.47F Local Government Act 1993.
+A plan affecting public reserve that creates new road or road widening must be accompanied by a letter from the council indicating that the proposed new road complies with section 47F Local Government Act 1993.
 The new plan must: